-I had wondered a few times over the past year whether it was time for an allowance for one or both of my children, but it kept getting put to the back burner as we dealt with more impending issues.[a]
+I had wondered a few times over the past year whether it was time for an allowance for one or both of my children, but it kept getting put to the back burner as we dealt with more impending issues, like homework or dinner.
 With the school year winding down, it was a good time to look into the research on teaching financial literacy and enact a plan.
 After a few weeks of reading developmental and economic studies, there is a pretty clear path forward for science-minded parents who want to teach their kids good financial skills.

 It basically comes down to this – just like practice is required to learn to ride a bike, practice is required to teach kids to be financially responsible.
 The way that we can do this is by giving them an allowance.
 An allowance is an opportunity, each week, to talk about finances with your kids.
 It is how you will teach them to save, spend, and give away their money.

 There are 4 things to know about implementing an allowance for your child or children.

 - Allowance should be small, but not too small.